yyl-20020115/usbip-win/README.md

 ## Install

-### Usbip server
+### Windows USB/IP server

-- Prepare a linux machine as a USBIP client
+- Prepare a linux machine as a USB/IP client
-  - tested on Ubuntu 16.04
+  - Tested on Ubuntu 16.04
-  - Kernel 4.15.0-29 (usbip kernel module crash was observed on some other version)
+  - Kernel 4.15.0-29 (USB/IP kernel module crash was observed on some other version)
   - \# modprobe vhci-hcd

-- Install USBIP test certificate
+- Install USB/IP test certificate
-  - Install driver/usbip\_test.pfx(password: usbip)
+  - Install driver/usbip\_test.pfx (password: usbip)
   - Certificate should be installed into "Trusted Root Certification Authority" and "Trusted Publishers" on local machine (not current user)
 - Enable test signing